rhyizm/louie/README.md

 };
 ```

 Place Markdown, text, or any plain-text files inside the tasks folder—each file becomes a single Codex prompt.
 Louie stops with an error when the folder is missing, cannot be read, or contains no usable task files.
-You can bypass configuration entirely by supplying `--process-tasks --task-folder <folder>` at runtime.
+If `louie.config.mjs` is not present, Louie falls back to `./tasks` in the current working directory.
+You can still override the location at runtime with `--process-tasks --task-folder <folder>`.

 ## Development